edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 ### Installing necessary modules

 In order to configure a 6in4 tunnel under Linux the <a href="http://tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.tunnel-ipv6.addressing.html" target="_blank">Simple Internet Transition (SIT)</a> module needs to be loaded.
 This module is not loaded by default on Arista switches.
-Let&#8217;s do so:
+Let's do so:

 <pre>-bash-4.1# modprobe sit
 </pre>

-Now we can configure the 6in4 tunnel to Hurricane Electric and make it available under the interface name &#8220;he-ipv6&#8221;, enable IPv6 on this interface and assign the correct IPv6 address:
+Now we can configure the 6in4 tunnel to Hurricane Electric and make it available under the interface name "he-ipv6", enable IPv6 on this interface and assign the correct IPv6 address:

 <pre>-bash-4.1# ip tunnel add he-ipv6 mode sit remote 216.66.84.46 local 212.123.xxx.xxx ttl 255
 -bash-4.1# ip link set he-ipv6 up